disease-sh/node-api/README.md

 // this prints an array of infected countries api.jhucsse.all().then(console.log)

-// this prints an array of infected US states api.jhucsse.counties().then(console.log)
+// this prints an array of infected US counties api.jhucsse.counties().then(console.log)

 // this prints an array of infected provinces of a specified US county